modakanalytics/http.almaren/examples/http-to-postgres/doc/example.md

-# HTTP to Postgres example
+# Consuming a REST API to ingest data into a Postgres database

-In this example we will show you how to use the HTTP Connector to ingest user data from a REST API into a Postgres database.
+In this example we are going to show you how to use the HTTP connector to consume a REST API and ingest this data into a Postgres database.

+We will:

+1. Build and run a application;
+2. Consume user data from the [JSON Placeholder API](https://jsonplaceholder.typicode.com/users/);
+3. Flatten nested fields to a plain Data Frame using [Kenya DSL](https://github.com/modakanalytics/quenya-dsl);
+4. Ingest collected data into a local Postgres running at a local container.

 ## Requirements